 Editor’s note: this article contains graphic language.

-Campus police are investigating a complaint filed by the assistant dean of the University College after three threatening notes containing racist language were found in her office.
+Campus police are investigating the complaint filed by the assistant dean of the University College, Michelle Jones, after three threatening notes containing racist and hate-filled language were found in her office on South Campus.

-Michelle Jones said she found the messages folded individually under her South Campus office door approximately two weeks ago after not being in her office for a 10-day period.
+Jones said she found the messages folded individually under her South Campus office door on Aug.
+26, after not being in her office for a 10-day period.
 The documents were typed and printed with racial remarks targeting Jones for being an African-American.

 The hallway Jones’ office is in is accessible to faculty and students, but she believes a university employee is responsible.